 That said, Creedmoor is the perfect cartridge for deer hunting or other similar-sized game.
+(The 450 Bushmaster is also ideal vs the 458 SOCOM for this purpose.)
 If you’re into small game, there’s no problem with that too.

 But if you’re on the hunt for animals bigger than deer, such as elk or moose, the 6.5 might fall short.
 You may want to go for another round if you’re aiming for a larger game.